DevAgnihotri/MCA_Sem_2/DBMS/Unit-3 (Norm).md

 - It is in 1NF.
 - If in a Realtion all Candidate keys are simple cand. keys
-- All non-prime attributes are fully functionally dependent on the primary key (no partial dependency(NP depends on NP)).
+- All non-prime attributes are fully functionally dependent on the primary key (no partial dependency(Partial dependency = Non-prime attribute depends on part of a candidate key.
+)).

 **Example:**